-Many people seek out inversion tables to help them relieve back pain.
-In the video below, you’ll see exactly how this works, and how it can work quickly compared to other back treatments.
+Many people buy inversion tables to help them relieve back pain.
+In the video below, you’ll see exactly how inverting works quickly compared to other treatments, plus other inversion table benefits.

-However, did you know that there are multiple other benefits that many people experience from using inversion therapy?
-Here are a few, as noted in the video:
+However, did you know that inversion therapy offers multiple other benefits?
+Here are a few, as the video above explains:

 Benefits of an Inversion Table:

 Over a lifespan, gravity essentially causes the fluid and discs in our spines to compress.
-This can result in what’s known as a herniated disc or slipped disc that can cause chronic back pain when there is enough pressure put on a adjacent nerves.
-Therefore, inversion therapy can benefit the spine by increasing the space between discs and many times alleviating the accompanying pain.
+This can result in what’s known as a herniated disc or slipped disc.

 Dr John Collins of Springbrook Chiropractic has an inversion table in his office.
 He has also recommended to many of his patients that they use these devices at home, “to counter or mitigate the many detrimental, chronic, bio-mechanical stressors of modern living”. source

 An alternative is to use what is known as an inversion chair.
 Rather than extending to full length, the person remains in a seated position while inverted.